Xingwei726/data-structures/week2/README.md

 var $ = cheerio.load(content);

 ```
 Then I create a container called `meetingAddress` to contain all the location information that will be extracted from the text file.
-I want it to be an array so later on if I need to call on any location info it will be easier.
+I want it to be an array so later on if I need to call on any location information it will be easier.
 ```javascript
 var meetingAddress=[ ];
 ```
-After carefully examined the text file, I found out all location title are wrapped by a <td> tag and has a specific style assigned to it.
-There are more than 50 <td> tags in this document, but if I'm able to locate only the <td> tag which has that style, then I would be able to target on the location information.
-Cheerio has .attr( ) method so I decided to give it a try.
+After carefully examined the text file, I found out all location title are wrapped by a `<td>` tag and has a specific style assigned to it.
+There are more than 50 `<td>` tags in this document, but if I'm able to locate only the `<td>` tag which has that style, then I would be able to target on the location information.
+Cheerio has `.attr( )` method so I decided to give it a try.
 ```javascript
 $('td').each(function(i, ele) {
     if($(ele).attr("style")==='border-bottom:1px solid #e3e3e3; width:260px'){